karare1/white-lines/README.md

     Social media links are valuable for the user because they can obtain up-to-date information on academy activities, special events or various tennis practices.
   - Footer also includes links to major tennis slams.
 It allows tennis enthusiasts to follow the world's top tennis players and enhance their motivation.
-    The same as the header, the footer remains the same regardless of the webpage a visitor browses.
+    Similarly to the header, the footer remains the same regardless of the webpage a visitor browses.
     This intuitive layout contributes to the users experience.
     <br><br>
     <p align="center">